nair-niku/Bramfitt/README.md

 If I had more time to code, I would have tried to come up with a better implemention for the try-catch condition rather than writing the exception data into 0th position of the list in TFLServiceImpl.java line 45 and TFLController.java line 65.
 Also I would have worked on improving the CSS styling in the HTML pages.
 Currently, the CSS I have written is a fairly commonly seen format.
+Also I would have simplified the Controller File.